Criminal Justice & Criminalistics Masters Degree Programs

 The main prerequisites you need to apply into a Masters in Criminal Justice Program are a Bachelor’s degree in criminal justice or a related major, your GRE scores, letter of recommendation and your resume.
 Your program may involve coursework, a thesis or research project, and an internship.
 Many Masters in Criminal Justice Programs are designed to teach you about the research methods and theories in advanced criminal justice and criminology needed for leadership positions in public service.
 But before we go forward and examine the different masters degrees in criminal justice and how to find the ‘right’ program, let’s define some terms.

-FUN FACT: Employment for Forensic Science Technicians in projected to grow 27% from 2014-2024![i]
+FUN FACT: Employment for Forensic Science Technicians in projected to grow 11% from 2021 to 2031!
+(Source: BLS.gov)

 Criminology and Criminalistics: What is the Difference?